mpriestley/dream-analysis/README.md

 # american date
 # mm,dd,yy = date.split('/')
 ```
-To plot the temporal development of a specific word category, change the "colname" variable:
+To plot the temporal development of a specific word category, you can change the "colname" variable:
 ```
 colname = 'affect' # other options:''function','pronoun', 'ppron','i','we','you','shehe',
 #                        'they','ipron', 'article','prep', 'auxverb', 'adverb',